 You’ve implemented an online training program, well done!
 Now that you’ve designed the curriculum, produced the content, chosen a learning management system, and authored your courses, that’s it, right?
 Not quite.
-When investing in a customer or partner education program, it’s important to define success metrics for measuring the return on your training investment.
+When investing in a customer or partner education program, it’s important to define training success metrics for measuring the return on your training investment.

 In this blog post, we discuss the 4 most common metrics for measuring training ROI.